Online MSN: Nurse Educator Track

 Nurse Educator Faculty

 The Nurse Educator faculty in the online MSN program at Queens are experienced professionals who are passionately dedicated to leading the next generation of nurses.
 In educating nurses how to teach the many facets of nursing, they demonstrate the qualities and skills Queens students strive to develop as they lead others in career advancement through education.

 MSN Nursing Education Curriculum

-Through the coursework offered in the online MSN Nurse Educator specialization, you’ll fulfill the educational requirements to be a nurse educator, and qualify to instruct current and future nurses in an academic or clinical setting.
-You’ll become an expert in critical nurse educator topics, including how to develop curriculum, effectively teach a variety of students, and how to evaluate students and programs.
+Through the coursework offered in the online MSN Nurse Educator track, you will fulfill the educational requirements to be a nurse educator, and qualify to instruct current and future nurses in an academic or clinical setting.
+You will become an expert in critical nurse educator topics, including how to develop curriculum, effectively teach a variety of students, and how to evaluate students and programs.
 In the final semester, students choose a capstone project and practicum experience in the Nurse Educator specialty.

 Nurse Educator: Specialized Coursework

-MSN integrated coursework in the Nurse Educator and Nurse Administrator specializations expands your career opportunities.
-You may complete the second degree specialization residency for a post-master’s certificate, qualifying you to work towards either career at a point in time you choose.
+MSN integrated coursework in the Nurse Educator and Nurse Administrator tracks expands your career opportunities.
+You may complete the second degree track residency for a post-master’s certificate, qualifying you to work towards either career at a point in time you choose.

 Nurse Educators Benefit By Learning Administrative Skills: